-Although the Foundation's contributions pool has been adequate to cover its commitments to date, its trustees have long realized the need for a funding component capable of providing an annual income stream sufficient to meet the planned investment objectives established for any given year.
-The creation of the Bethel Park Community Foundation Endowment Fund adds that necessary funding dimension.
+The Foundation's contributions pool has been adequate to cover its commitments to date.
+However, its trustees have long realized the need for a funding component capable of providing an annual income stream sufficient to meet the planned investment objectives established for any given year.
+The creation of the Bethel Park Community Foundation Endowment Fund adds the necessary funding dimension.

-At the contributor's option, contributions to the three Endowment Fund segments may be paid in installments over a three- year period.
-Appropriate policies governing investment security and rate-of-return objectives are recommended to the Board of Trustees by its Investment Policy Committee, and meet all applicable standards for foundation investments.
-An Assured Path to Community Enrichment The function - and value - of an endowment mechanism represents a logical progression from the funding practices employed during the Foundation's start-up years.
+At the contributor's option, contributions to the three endowment fund segments may be paid in installments over a three year period.
+Appropriate policies governing investment security and rate-of-return objectives are recommended to the Board of Trustees by its Investment Policy Committee and should meet all applicable standards for foundation investments.
+An Assured Path to Community Enrichment the function - and value - of an endowment mechanism represents a logical progression from the funding practices employed during the Foundation's start-up years.
 The addition provides an assured source of funds to permit the intelligent planning of annual investments designed to benefit the broad community and individual residents alike.
 Fund proceeds will support initiatives as varied as scholarships and capital improvements as well as qualifying projects designed and stipulated by the individual, family and organization contributors willing to underwrite them.

-More broadly, the Endowment Fund concept enables large and small donors - again individuals, families or organizations - to earmark a portion of the charitable giving for the ongoing enrichment of their home community.
-Through their donations, contributors to the Fund will participate in a collaborative effort that will benefit the Bethel Park community for years to come.
+More broadly, the endowment fund concept enables large and small donors (individuals, families or organizations) to earmark a portion of the charitable giving for the ongoing enrichment of their home community.
+Through their donations, contributors to the fund will participate in a collaborative effort which will benefit the Bethel Park community for years to come.

-Gifts The Foundation accepts Cash, Appreciated Stock (deduct the full market value as charitable donation and pay no capital gains tax), Bequests, Real Estate, Works of Art or any other item of saleable value.
+The Foundation accepts gifts such as cash, appreciated stock (deduct the full market value as charitable donation and pay no capital gains tax), bequests, real estate, works of art or any other item of saleable value.
 The Foundation accepts gifts from both individual or institutional donors.
-Types of giving include memorials, gifts directed by the donor to one project, gifts to specific projects established by the Trustees, gifts to the funds of the four focus areas, and gifts to the endowment fund, and gifts to the general operating fund.
+Types of giving include memorials, gifts directed by the donor to one project, gifts to specific projects established by the Trustees, gifts to the funds of the four focus areas, gifts to the endowment fund and gifts to the general operating fund.

-For further information on available giving levels, installment payment options, naming opportunities, investment strategies and other BPCF Endowment Fund matters, please contact the Foundation at 412-831-6800 x 740
+For further information on available giving levels, installment payment options, naming opportunities, investment strategies and other BPCF Endowment Fund matters, please contact the Foundation by emailing to